Want to build a wood garden arch? You’ll love this tutorial and DIY garden arch plans!

 Repeat for the other arch side.

 The arch top is much more difficult, only because it involves turning square wood into round wood.
+For a more simple arbor, you could use boards to create a straight top.

 - 10 two foot long 2″x6″s